Thomas F. O'Higgins: In Fine Gael

 O'Duffy lasted only a year as leader before being replaced by Cosgrave.
 O'Higgins was made vice-president of the party and in October 1936 reorganised the Blueshirts, abolishing their status as a semi-independent grouping within Fine Gael and made their officers directly responsible to the party's standing committee.
 It marked the general trend of winding down the Blueshirts and merging them into the mainstream of the party.

 During World War II, O'Higgins defended the right of James Dillon to speak out against the party's stance of supporting Irish neutrality alongside Fianna Fáil.
 Dillon wished to see Ireland join the Allies against the Axis powers.

 He became parliamentary leader of Fine Gael in 1944, while the former leader, Richard Mulcahy, was attempting to get elected to Seanad Éireann and retain his position.

 Return to government

 During the 1948 general election, O'Higgins left the Laois–Offaly constituency in order to allow his son Tom O'Higgins to successful stand there.
 O'Higgins stood for Cork Borough instead.
-In the same election, O'Higgins' other son Michael O'Higgins was also elected for Dublin South-West.
+In the same election, another son Michael O'Higgins was also elected for Dublin South-West.

 In 1948, he joined the government of John A. Costello as Minister for Defence.
 He served as Minister for Industry and Commerce from March 1951 to June 1951.

 O'Higgins died while still in office in 1953.
 On 3 March 1954, Stephen Barrett of Fine Gael won the by-election for the vacant seat.